david-tejada/rango/readme.md

 ## Usage

 There are two modes: direct and explicit clicking.
-To switch between them you have to used the command `rango direct` or `rango explicit`.
+To switch between them you have to use the command `rango direct` or `rango explicit`.

 ### Direct Clicking